-# What It Costs to Buy a Starter Home in La Jolla San Diego 2026
+How Much Does It Cost to Buy a Starter Home in La Jolla San Diego in 2026

-You are deciding in a shifting San Diego market.
-Citywide, median prices are about 932k as of early 2026, down 5.5% year over year, and mortgage rates have eased from roughly 6.7% to near 6.1%, improving affordability.
+You are deciding in a shifting San Diego market — and the window to act has meaningfully improved.
+Citywide, median prices are about $932K as of early 2026, down 5.5% year over year, and mortgage rates have eased from roughly 6.7% to near 6.1%, improving affordability.
 Inventory is inching up toward multi‑year highs, yet coastal areas like La Jolla remain tight with strong demand for quality properties.
 Forecasts from statewide trade groups call for higher sales in 2026 and a modest 4% median price rise.
 If you are targeting La Jolla, your timing could secure better terms than last year, but you still need a realistic budget for a luxury-leaning submarket where entry pricing sits well above the city average.

 You are shopping in one of San Diego’s most premium coastal neighborhoods.
 That means higher buy-in and tighter selection, even as the broader market normalizes.